brimdata/zed/docs/lake/design.md

 ## Lake Introspection

-Commit history, metadata about segments, segment key spaces, etc. can all be queried and returned as Zed data, which in turn, can be fed into Zed analytics.
+Commit history, metadata about data objects, lake and pool configuration, etc. can all be queried and returned as Zed data, which in turn, can be fed into Zed analytics.
 This allows a very powerful approach to introspecting the structure of a